When you are the physician in the room, you fill the space, but as a husband, you are simply half of a patient.

 DOCTOR: I see you are from Indiana.

 This conversation elicits several observations: one is that we really like to respond to emotion with data.
 We suspect this comes from being uncomfortable and not knowing what to say, and then subsequently defaulting to what makes us more comfortable, which is medical knowledge and data.
 This is another good example of responding to emotion with not just information, but reassurance.
 And in most cases, the reassurance is premature.
-Patients need hope, ...
+Patients need hope, and we ...